calexanderberg/portfolio/README.md

 ## What are your next step to improve it?
 1. Rewrite the code to follow the model-view-presenter.
 2. Implement action buttons to allow pull requests to run tests, be built, and others before deployment.
+(This will require me to change how I deploy my website.
 3. Implement typescript to the code, see II1302 for a project where I used typescript
 4. Implement NextJS.
 Something small that can easily be done when the others are done first.